noahc3/Homebrew-Guide/usingcfw/manualchoiupgrade.rst

     .. image:: https://puu.sh/C65yy/8d4a4708fd.png

+1. Put your Switch into RCM and send the **"memloader.bin"** payload you downloaded earlier
+2. On your Switch, using volume buttons, navigate to **"ums_emmc.ini"** and select it with power
+3. The disk should now connect to your PC.
+In Device Manager, make sure you can see **"LINUX UMS DISK 0"** under **"Disk Drives"**
-1. Double-click **"SYSTEM"** in HacDiskMount
+4. Double-click **"SYSTEM"** in HacDiskMount
-2. Make sure both BIS key text boxes are FILLED as they should have been in Step 9.
+5. Make sure both BIS key text boxes are FILLED as they should have been in Step 9.
 Press **"Test"** and make sure they are green as before.
-3. Under **"Virtual drive",** select an unused drive letter
+6. Under **"Virtual drive",** select an unused drive letter
-4. Make sure **"Passthrough zeroes"** is checked
+7. Make sure **"Passthrough zeroes"** is checked
-5. Press **"Mount"**
+8. Press **"Mount"**
-6. Navigate to the newly mounted drive in File Explorer
+9. Navigate to the newly mounted drive in File Explorer
-7. Delete EVERYTHING in this drive. **By doing this, you accept that you will lose access to all users, save data, installed games, and other system data.**
+10. Delete EVERYTHING in this drive. **By doing this, you accept that you will lose access to all users, save data, installed games, and other system data.**
-8. Navigate to **"/NX-X.X.X/SYSTEM"** folder which was generated with ChoiDujour.
+11. Navigate to **"/NX-X.X.X/SYSTEM"** folder which was generated with ChoiDujour.
-9. Copy ALL of the files/folders in this directory to the newly mounted drive
+12. Copy ALL of the files/folders in this directory to the newly mounted drive

-    * Make sure to **copy and replace** all duplicate files.

-10. In HacDiskMount, under **"Virtual drive",** press **"Unmount"**
+13. In HacDiskMount, under **"Virtual drive",** press **"Unmount"**
-11. Close the **"Operations on SYSTEM"** window.
+14. Close the **"Operations on SYSTEM"** window.
-12. Return to and repeat **Step 13.** Your Switch should now boot where it previously did not.
+15. Return to and repeat **Step 13.** Your Switch should now boot where it previously did not.

 .. toctree::
    :maxdepth: 2